 Thesis Topics

-If you are interested, please contact us to discuss further, either based on an existing thesis proposal (e.g. from industry) or on your ideas and interests.
-Either contact a person (listed below) based on your specific interests, or Elizabeth Bjarnason, who is the SERG coordinator for thesis work.
-We can supervise and examine thesis projects in the following areas:
+If you are interested, please contact us to discuss further, either based on an existing thesis proposal (e.g. from industry) or on your own ideas and interests.
+Either contact, a person listed below based on your specific interests, or Elizabeth Bjarnason who is the SERG coordinator for thesis work.

 Requirements and Business including Software Startups, modern requirements practices such as prototyping